jainshubham/click-classification/readme.md

 ##### Result Summary

 A. For a test case of 25000 items, our model has been able to predict almost all clicks while also predicting a similar number of false positives.

-The confusion matrix for our analysis is as below.
+Confusion Matrix

-[[  161   197]
+ [[  162   215]
- [    2 24640]]
+ [    0 24623]]
+AUC: 0.995903578646419

 ##### Future Work
    1. Make the algorithm online.